How To: Fix Cracked Glass

 Repair a cracked window, glass tabletop, or even a mirror with this easy step-by-step guide.

-Note that the following guide on how to repair a crack in glass will do the job for single-pane-glass household items such as tabletops, shower doors, vases, and single-pane windows—as well as double-pane windows with a crack in only one of the panes.
+• The following guide on how to repair a crack in glass will do the job for single-pane-glass household items.
+This includes tabletops, shower doors, vases, and single-pane windows—as well as double-pane windows with a crack in only one of the panes.
 It’s not intended for repairing a cracked car windshield, which requires a syringe to inject resin into the crack and a plunger to maintain the vacuum between the windshield’s layers of glass.

-Also keep in mind that while you can fix a cracked mirror with this technique, the reflection is bound to show the repair a bit more than on regular glass—you’ll get best results with a minor crack on the sides of a mirror, out of the direct line of vision.
+• While you can fix a cracked mirror with this technique, the reflection is bound to show the repair a bit more than on regular glass.
+You’ll get best results with a minor crack on the sides of a mirror, out of the direct line of vision.

-Clean the glass around the crack with a drop or two of dishwashing soap on a damp cloth.
-Wash away any dust, oil, or fingerprints, and then wipe the spot with a clean damp cloth to remove the soap residue.
+Wash the glass around the crack with a drop or two of dishwashing soap on a damp cloth.
+You’ll want to remove any dust, oil, or fingerprints, and then wipe the spot with a clean damp cloth to remove the soap residue.
 Let the glass dry completely.

 In a well-ventilated area, prepare a two-part epoxy on a piece of cardboard or a disposable plate.
 These adhesives (which can found in many craft stores, home improvement centers, or on Amazon.com) have a separate resin and hardener that are mixed together at the time of use.